IrishBruseForks/Final-Year-Project/Documentation/Proposal.md

     - Theme customization.
 Light and Dark mode.

 - **User customization capabilities**
-  - **Overview:** Users can create, customise and delete their profiles.
+  - **Overview:** Users can create, customise their profiles.
   - **Components:**
     - Register an account.
     - Login/Logout.
     - Two Factor Authentication.
     - Profile customization, profile pictures etc...
     - Add/Remove Friends
-    - Delete Account

 - **Instant Messaging communication**
   - **Overview:** Users can create and send messages to people they are friends with.
   - **Components:**
+    - Send and receive messages.
-    - Send message.
+    - Send and receive multimedia.
-    - Receive .
-    - Two Factor Authentication.
-    - Profile customization, profile pictures etc...
-    - Add/Remove Friends
-    - Delete Account
+    -

 - **Implement AI/Bots**
   - **Overview:** Implementation of AI/Bots to provide various services to users based on their capabilities.